BuildingSync/schema/proposals/2021/Add AuditFilingStatus.md

 ## Overview

-This proposal
+This proposal is to add the `AuditFilingStatus` element as a child of `ReportType` element, and to restrict the options with `Initial filing` and `Amended filing`.

 ## Justification

-This field is only specific to Atlanta reports, but could be a useful input for others if requested.
+This field originally took place in the audit reports for the city of Atlanta, but we believe it is a good field and therefore propose to add it to the schema.

 ## UDFs

 Currently this is conveyed via:
 `/auc:BuildingSync/auc:Facilities/auc:Facility/auc:Reports/auc:Report[auc:LinkedPremisesOrSystem/auc:Building/auc:LinkedBuildingID]/auc:UserDefinedFields/auc:UserDefinedField[auc:FieldName/text() = Audit Filing Status]/auc:FieldValue`.
-Our proposal is to add it as child element of `ReportType` and provide enumerated options (starting with `Initial filing` and `Amended Filing`).
+Our proposal is to add it as child element of `ReportType` and provide enumerated options (starting with `Initial filing` and `Amended filing`).

 ## Example